 2016 – Joe Allen made his first appearance for Wales since joining Stoke City in their 4-0 World Cup Qualifying thumping of Moldova in Cardiff, with Kamil Grabara also playing for his country.

 2014 - Coutinho won his first cap as a reds player as Brazil beat Colombia 1-0 in a friendly in Miami.
 On the same day, Tom Ince played his first game for England Under-21’s since joining Hull City as they beat Lithuania 1-0 in a European Championships qualifier in Kaunas.
-Meanwhile, Jordon Ibe and Lloyd Jones both featured as England Under-20’s thrashed Romania 6-0 in a friendly in Telford, with Danny Ward and future reds Naby Keïta and Mohamed Salah also in international action.
+Meanwhile, Jordon Ibe and Lloyd Jones both debuted as England Under-20’s thrashed Romania 6-0 in a friendly in Telford, with future red Kostas Tsimikas winning his first cap for Greece Under-19’s as they lost 2-1 in Finland.
+Future red Dominic Solanke netted as England Under-18’s beat the Netherlands in Bury, with Sheyi Ojo also in action.
+Danny Ward and future reds Naby Keïta and Mohamed Salah also played for their countries.

 2011 – Andre Wisdom made his debut for England Under-21’s as they thumped Israel 4-1 in a friendly at Oakwell, with Jonjo Shelvey and future reds Steven Caulker and Alex Oxlade-Chamberlain also in action.
 Ex-reds reserve Chris Mavinga won his first cap for France at the same level in their 1-0 defeat to Portugal in a friendly in Rio Maior.
 Meanwhile, Lucas Leiva played for the senior Brazil side as they beat Ghana 1-0 at Craven Cottage.